KambizAsadzadeh/KambizAsadzadeh/README.md

 2️⃣ Full stack developer and IT professional with over 10 years of experience.

-3️⃣ Proficient with C, C++, PHP, JavaScript, CSS, HTML and Qt, QML.
+3️⃣ Proficient with C, C++, PHP, JavaScript, CSS, HTML and Qt Quick technology.

 4️⃣ Proficient with development on macOS, Linux, Windows, iOS, Android, Web and Wasm platforms.